MLerik/Deep-Reinforcement-Learning/Navigation/report.md

 For the BananaBrain environment a neural network with 2 hidden layers with 64 hidden units each works well.
 The output of each layer (except the last layer) is passed through a non-linearity ([rectified linear unit in this case](https://en.wikipedia.org/wiki/Rectifier_(neural_networks))).

 To receive Q-Value estimations for a given state, a forward pass through the network is perfomed.
 In order to chose an action from these Q-Values we need a policy which the agent follows.

 #### Epsilon-greedy policy
+The so called epsilon-greedy policy is used to chose an action from the given Q-Value approximations.
+In this policy the agent will choose the action with the highest Q-Value with a probability of 1-epsilon and a random action with the probability of epsilon.
+This policy is good for training as it can be shown that it will converge to the optimal policy.

+#### Enhancements to basic DQN Network

 <a name="train"></a>